sweetbbak/toru/README.md

 # outputs a link that you can use to stream the torrent
 # 'http://localhost:8080/Video content.mkv'

-# View the latest on nyaa.si
+# View the latest on nyaa.si in an interactive terminal session
 toru --latest

 # Search for a series